Dewalt-arch/pimpmykali/README.md

     - set as a stand alone function, and will not be called from any other function in the script
     - apt upgrade will only be called from this function
     - mark metasploit-framework to be ignored in the upgrade process
-    - preform apt upgrade without upgrading metasploit-framework
+    - perform apt upgrade without upgrading metasploit-framework
     - unmark metasploit-framework from being held back
   - Fix All menu option 0 (modified)
     - now only runs menu options 1 thru 8 , does not include menu 9 (pimpmyupgrade)